PrometheanDissident/prometheandissident.github.io/pages/gender.md

 Some personality disorder diagnoses are more common in women, while others are much more common in men.
 Many categories of mental disorders show few gender differences, but major depression and substance-related disorders show market gender differences, with women being more often diagnosed with depression and men with substance abuse problems <ref>Gender: Psychological Perspectives - Stress, Coping and Psychopathology</ref>.

 Research tends to support the advantages of multiple roles that have emerged with women entering the workforce.
 A meta-analysis of job-related stress revealed no gender differences in experienced or perceived stress on the job.
 Multiple roles in fact decreased psychological distress in business women, suggesting that the benefits of paid employment outweigh the stresses of fulfilling multiple roles.
 Being at work also protects women from the full impact of marriage, giving them economic and social power.
 An analysis of the contributions of employment, marriage, and parenthood on health showed that employment had the strongest effect and parenthood the weakest.
 The multiple roles of marriage, employment and children were more positive for women than men, with a positive relationship between multiple roles and happiness.
 Men find multiple roles rewarding but are less eager than women to allow family work to intrude on their employment obligations <ref>Gender: Psychological Perspectives - How Different?</ref>.

-**Birth Rates**

-Paid parental leave doesn’t appear to have any clear strong effect on fertility.
-Paternity leave in particular might actually decrease fertility<ref>https://www.emilkirkegaard.com/p/can-we-boost-fertility-with-paid</ref>.

-There is a lot of evidence that pronatal benefits and economic booms lead to a higher birth rate.
-In the United States, it’s likely the birth rate could increase above replacement just through spending about 3% of the country’s GDP, and the benefits would exceed the costs multiple times over<ref>https://www.cremieux.xyz/p/storks-take-orders-from-the-state</ref>.

-A 10 percent increase in real house prices is associated with a reduction of 0.01-0.03 births per woman<ref>https://www.sciencedirect.com/science/article/pii/S0927537124000678</ref>.

-There is a case to be made that humans evolved for targeting surviving family size rather than live birth count.
-There are some genes that do predict higher fertility, but they predict very little fertility overall.
-Furthermore, while over 40 genes have been found to have a significant relationship with fertility, only one has been found to have been positively selected for over time, suggesting that humans have not been positively selected for fertility over the past 10,000 years.
-Furthermore, while few genes overall have been found to positively predict fertility, when looking within countries and cohorts there are a lot more genes.
-This suggests that the effects of particular genes on fertility is highly contextual on time and space.
-Furthermore, there are some genes which predict diagnosed fertility which are not the same genes that predict fertility generally.
-Many of these have been positively selected for over the last 2000 years.
-This is because such genes not only make it harder to conceive but also makes a woman more likely to survive infection as well as their fetus.
-This all makes intuitive sense, as historically the largest challenge to survival was not ability to reproduce, but how to keep one’s offspring alive<ref>https://lymanstone.substack.com/p/there-is-no-long-decline-in-fertility</ref>.

-As child mortality declines, live births can decline without changing human family size.
-While the total fertility rate (TFR) has declined over time, the effective reproductive rate (ERR), which accounts for child survival odds, has not had as strong of a decline over time<ref>https://lymanstone.substack.com/p/there-is-no-long-decline-in-fertility</ref>.

-Most countries are experiencing rapid fertility decline, and some countries are trying to pay people in various ways to have more children.
-Research generally shows that this doesn’t work<ref>https://www.emilkirkegaard.com/p/government-family-spending-does-not</ref>.

 **Abortion**